rpraka/Lights-Api/README.md

    ```sh
    git clone https://github.com/rpraka/lightsapi.git
    ```
 2. Reserve a Heroku dyno or any other VPS instance.
 Deployment is easiest with Heroku as all required files have been provided.
-Attach a postgreSQL instance to the instance and deploy the repo.
+Attach a postgreSQL instance to the instance.
+3. Set the following parameters in the code as desired:
+   1. WIFI SSID and password
+   2. Device ids and authkeys
+   3. Base url endpoint of the VPS server
+4. Deploy the server code to the VPS
+5. Install hardware implementation
+6. Deploy your choice of client implementations

 <!-- USAGE EXAMPLES -->
 ## Usage